thelgevold/react-bazel-example/README.md

 Steps to run the sample:

-1) Install bazel
+Bazel is installed via npm, so a separate install is no longer needed.

-2) npm install
+It's not required to run yarn install since Bazel will do it for you.
+You may stil want to do it for editor integration though.

-3) npm run start
+1. yarn start

-4) Launch the app from http://localhost:9999
+2. Launch the app from http://localhost:9999